-Most recent developments in APEX0806 include:
+Most recent developments in APEX1501 include:

-- Flexible grazing schedule of multiple owners and herds across landscape and paddocks. - Wind dust distribution from feedlots. - Manure erosion from feedlots and grazing fields. - Optional pipe and crack flow in soil due to tree root growth. - Enhanced filter strip consideration. - Extend lagoon pumping and manure scraping options. - Enhanced burning operation. - RUSLE2 soil loss simulation - Carbon pools and transformation equations similar to those in the Century model. - Enhanced water table monitoring
+- Enhanced water movement through the soil profile - Capability to use wells and reservoirs as irrigation water supply - Rice paddy functions - Flexible grazing schedule of multiple owners and herds across landscape and paddocks. - Wind dust distribution from feedlots. - Manure erosion from feedlots and grazing fields. - Optional pipe and crack flow in soil due to tree root growth. - Enhanced filter strip consideration. - Extended lagoon pumping and manure scraping options. - Enhanced burning operation. - Carbon pools and transformation equations similar to those in the Century model with the addition of the Phoenix C/N microbial biomass model. - Enhanced water table monitoring - Enhanced denitrification methods - Variable saturation hydraulic conductivity method - Irrigation using reservoir and well reserves - Paddy module for use with rice or wetland areas

 Data Structure.
-The framework of the APEX data structure consists of three files-APEXFILE.DAT, APEXCONT.DAT, and APEXRUN.DAT.
+The framework of the APEX data structure consists of three files- APEXFILE.DAT, APEXCONT.DAT, and APEXRUN.DAT.
 APEXFILE is a list of the file names that are used in the run and provide a reference for APEX in determining what data is to be used for each run.
 APEXCONT contains data that controls the run i.e. run length, option selections, defaults, etc. APEXRUN is a list of run names and numbers that specify the site, weather parameter, and subarea files.
 An overview of the files and data flow is given in Figure 1.1.